haihala/whoops-all-grapplers/docs/gameplay_spec/characters/samurai.md

 ### Kunai

 - Limited resource used for [Kunai throw](#Kunai throw)
+  - Can be picked up after being thrown
 - Resets at the start of the round
   - By default, 2
 - Upgrades